United States v. Maine – Protecting Youth Disability Rights

 Child of Barni A image

-After receiving a complaint filed by Disability Rights Maine (DRM) in 2019, the DOJ launched an investigation that uncovered findings that Maine discriminated against youth with disabilities by failing to maintain an adequate behavioral health system that prevented institutionalization.
-Following this investigation, the DOJ sued the State of Maine in September 2024 for violating young people's rights under the Americans with Disabilities Act.
+Disability Rights Maine filed a complaint with DOJ in 2019.
+DOJ launched an investigation that found Maine was discriminating against youth with disabilities by failing to maintain an adequate behavioral health system that prevented institutionalization.
+Following the investigation, DOJ sued the State of Maine in September 2024 for violating young people's rights under the Americans with Disabilities Act.

 • “Maine’s community-based behavioral health system fails to provide sufficient services.
 As a result, hundreds of children are unnecessarily segregated in institutions each year, while other children are at serious risk of entering institutions.”